Muslim men carry Hindu woman’s bier in Bhopal

 Navigating through a shuttered market, Mr. Khan reached Mangalwara, 2.5 km away, where he knew a shopkeeper, who gave them a white shroud, rice, an earthen pot, sacred thread and incense sticks.
 And at 11 a.m., they took out the procession.

-The possible threat of contracting the novel coronavirus from the body, if she had died of it, or coming too close to each other came last.
+The possible threat of contracting coronavirus from the body, if she had died of it, or coming too close to each other during the procession came last.
 First, the men wanted to accord her the last honours.
-“We are strictly following the lockdown, so we hope the disease is at bay,” he said.
+“We are strictly following the lockdown, so we hope the disease is at bay,” Mr. Khan said.

 The family had stayed at the rented house for 25 years, but faced difficulty in paying the rent of late.
 “We will not allow them to leave at any cost.
 They are an integral part of the neighbourhood,” said Mr. Khan.